 The Elections Department will deploy a minimum of three (3) Dominion Voting Systems Image Cast X (ICX) accessible ballot marking devices at each Vote Center.
-The ballot marking capabilities allow a voter to vote using touch, the accessible tactile interface (ATI), sip-n-puff, or paddle switches.
+The ballot marking capabilities have accessibility features, including touchscreen and audio, which gives voters with disabilities the ability to cast a private ballot without assistance.
+The voting system is equipped with audio features that allows voters to listen to the ballot and make their choices using the keypad provided.
+The keypad includes a "sip and puff" feature as well.

 The ICX has the audio capability to read English and Spanish languages.
 The ICX requires the election officer to insert an activation card to display each voter's ballot.